locbqvmo/report/nguyen-huu-linh/report-02-08.md

 ## Issues

-- I have some difficulfy reading the documentation and there are some concepts i don't really understand.
+- I have some difficulfy reading the documentation and there are some concepts i don't really understand